Start off by telling us about yourself and your journey so far!

 I typically just throw on the “HIIT workout” playlist provided by Spotify.

 1. I have probably spent about a third of my life upside due to how much I love

 2. I had an X-Ray done of my spine when I was teaching Pilates during

 undergraduate school where I first discovered I had scoliosis.
 Oh well!
 It’s never

 3. I had a year of severe stomach pain when I was in graduate school.
 Turns out, I

 had a twisted colon in three places!!
 It took a colonoscopy and refusal to take IBS

 What is your greatest achievement and how has it shaped you?

 It’s hard to solely pick one achievement.
 I’ve had many achievements through life such as getting 1 st on the balance beam in my last gymnastics competition after injuring my foot in the warm-up, getting into physical therapy school in the first round after it was taking friends multiple times to apply, growing a social media following to more than half a million followers and leaving the security of working at a private physical therapy office to launching a business online and helping more people than I could imagine.
 Each of these achievements I faced with an uncertainty of the outcome and focused solely on my belief in myself and what I could create.
 Each achievement has inspired me to continue following my own path, my own passions knowing that when I have complete faith in myself, I am able to create a greater impact in the lives of others.

-If you could master one skill, you do not have right now, what would it be?
+If you could master one skill, you do not have, what would it be?